Working with Roles, Locations, People, and Organizations

 Some locations are required.
 For example, the SSP must contain at least one location assembly with the primary business address of the CSP.
 The SAP and SAR must contain at least one location assembly with the primary business address of the assessor.

 OSCAL allows the location title field to be optional.
-FedRAMP strongly encourages its use.
-If the country field is missing, FedRAMP tools must assume the address is within the United States of America.
+FedRAMP requires an explicit country code.
+FedRAMP tools must generate and/or check that an address has defined its country as the United States with the abbreviation US.

 1